The Ritual: A “Flash-Fiction” Story

 “That’s good shit,” she rasped as she passed it to Brad.

-Stepping to the outside of the circle, she stood up straight and raised her arms, almost in a pirouette.
-Looking over her shoulder at the others she said, “I call this Dancing with the Dead,” then she turned back.
-Smiling, she added: “Sorry, I was totally goth at the time.”
+Looking over her shoulder at the others she said, “I call it Dancing with the Dead.”
+Then, smiling, she added: “Sorry, I was totally goth back then.”

-They smiled around at each other, eyebrows raised in expectation, then back to her.
+The others smiled around at each other, eyebrows raised in expectation, then back to her.

-As the music picked up she began, stepping forward as she waved her arms gracefully in the air and her body bent, then straightened, then turned, then bent, then straightened, then turned again, all in very smooth, fluid motions, her long black hair flowing behind, her arms extending her bodily undulations into waves out and above, almost as if she was releasing energy into the ether.
-She repeated the sequence as she slowly walked around the stones, the rest of the group fixated in awe.
+As the music picked up she began, stepping forward as she waved her arms gracefully in the air and her body bent, then straightened, then turned, then bent, then straightened, then turned again, all in very smooth, fluid motions, her long black hair flowing behind, her arms extending her bodily undulations into waves out and above, like she was releasing energy into the ether.

 As she passed Brad on her second lap, he took a swig from the bottle and passed it to Dan, and, wiping his mouth with the back of his arm, stood, stepped over his stone, fell in behind Roe, and began emulating her moves.
 A little clumsy, but he did okay.
 The booze and THC probably helped.